Pass/Fail Fall 2021

-The pass/fail grading option request form will be open for undergraduate students to elect spring 2021 courses from Feb 22 (noon) to March 16 (midnight).
+The pass/fail grading option request form will be open for undergraduate students to elect fall 2021 courses from September 15 (noon) to October 15 (midnight).
 Petitions to extend the deadline beyond this date will not be considered.

-The deadline to cover fall 2020 grades for seniors who graduated fall semester was 5 p.m. on Jan 7, 2021.
-The deadline to cover fall 2020 grades for all other students is 5 p.m. on Mar 16.
+The deadline to cover spring 2021 grades for continuing students is 5 p.m. on October 15.
 Petitions to extend the deadline beyond this date will not be considered.Pass/Fail Request Form

 Steps for Pass/Fail

 - Submit the online request form (see button above)

 - Email email@example.com to cover the grade – if you need to!

 Electing a Class Pass/Fail

 To elect a class pass/fail, undergraduate students must complete the online request form before the published deadline in the semester they are enrolled in the course.
 Students may only fill out the form one time.
 Once the form is submitted, they may not change their course selection.
 No more than one course may be taken pass/fail during a single term.